 - Soria province in the region of Castilla-Leon

 Where Can You Buy Spanish Ham in the U.S.?

-Until recently, the importation of Spanish ham was not permitted by the US Department of Agriculture.
-However, there are currently Spanish companies producing hams in strictly controlled, USDA approved facilities.
-The price for a whole 20-pound ham can run from $180-$300.
-Small packages of imported sliced ham can also be purchased for around $8.00.
+There are currently Spanish companies producing hams in strictly controlled, USDA-approved facilities.
+The price for a whole 20-pound ham can range from $180 to $300.
+Small packages of imported sliced ham can also be purchased for around $8.

 If that sounds a bit outside of your budget, don’t despair.
 Another alternative is domestic serrano-style hams that are air-cured for 11 months and lightly salted.
 You can find these whole hams (13 to 18 pounds) for around $12 to 13 per pound.